immelwaylon/PersonalSite/content/projects/project-GraphWar/index.md

             </video>
         </div>

-## The Basic Concept
+## Line Generation Algorithm
 The line generation works by a simple concept.
 If you offset two abs functions (one inverted) by making it abs(x+1)-abs(x), it will make a portion of the line sloped, while the rest remains flat.
 This means we can add these functions to make a line have whatever slopes we want on whatever intervals.
 Here is a [desmos graph](https://www.desmos.com/calculator/s95kprka39) that demonstrates the concept between -1 and 1.
 We can use this to automate the generation of a line that goes through all the points that we specify.
 Normally, we would have to shift the line up or down, referencing something like a y intercept.
-However, the line in graph war always comes from a character, so we on't even have to set a y offset to go through the points we want.
-The relative slopes are all we need.
+However, the line in graph war always comes from a character, so no y-offset is required.
+Relative slopes are all we need.

 ## My Process
 1. Programmed a line generation script, tested with set points in desmos
 2. Programmed a script to take mouse inputs based on terminal-printed instructions
 3. Programmed a script to convert mouse(screen location) inputs to cartesian coordinates.
-4. I implemented an extra script to offset y values by a negligible amount if they overlapped, so a real line would be generated going roughly through every user-inputted point.
+4. Implemented an extra script to offset y values by a negligible amount if they overlapped, so a real line would be generated going roughly through every user-inputted point.
-5. Integrated each function together for a final working script
+5. Integrated all functions into a final working script with instructions printed in terminal

 I rewrote the entire thing from scratch 3-4 times trying to get it all working.